top of page

 WHERE WE WORK

-Gardens and trees in nearby villages were also impacted, including 45,000 jackfruit trees that were either completely destroyed or severely damaged.
-Kampong Cham, up until recently, in 2013, previously extended eastward towards the border with southern Vietnam.
-The damage was too far from the border and too extensive to be caused by spray drift.
+Gardens and trees in nearby villages were also poisoned, including 45,000 jackfruit trees that were either completely destroyed or severely damaged.
+The damage to these areas in Kampong Cham province (or what is now Tbong Khmum province) was too far from the border and too extensive to be caused by spray drift.

 that the spraying missions, flown by Air America aircraft, were led by the CIA.
-In 1969, the Cambodian government filed a claim for $12.2 million in damages, though there was never any admission of responsibility by the U.S. Ultimately, however, the U.S. made plans to pay the claim by 1972, in order to promote “broader interests.”
+In 1969, the Cambodian government filed a claim for $12.2 million in damages, though the U.S. never admitted any responsibility.
+The U.S. ultimately agreed to pay the claim by 1972, in order to promote “broader interests.”

-Anecdotal reports from residents of Mondulkiri and Ratanakiri provinces in northeast Cambodia, though unsubstantiated, have alleged that herbicides were sprayed in these regions as well, during the war.
+Anecdotal reports from residents of Mondulkiri and Ratanakiri provinces in northeast Cambodia, though unsubstantiated, have alleged that herbicides were sprayed in these regions as well during the war.
 More research is needed to confirm these reports, as well as the reports of spraying in the Prey Veng and Svay Rieng in southern Cambodia.